Azure/azure-support-scripts/RecoverVM/ResourceManager/README.md

 - Finally Remove all the resources that were created for the Rescue VM

 ## Current version supports
-Azure VMs created using the Resource Manager deployment model (Microsoft.Compute/virtualMachines) using unmanaged disks.
-VM recovery script support for managed disk VMs is planned but not currently implemented.
+Azure VMs using either Linux or Windows that were created using the Resource Manager deployment model (Microsoft.Compute/virtualMachines) with unmanaged disks.
+Support for managed disk VMs is planned but not currently implemented.
-Supports Windows OS

 ## Scenarios